DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/00-other-blog-site/_posts/2013-06-10-yeoman-backbone-generator.md

 ### What if I am coffeescripter ?

 Its quite simple use `--coffee` option with the generator.
-If you created basic scaffold with coffee option then you don't want to use this option on every sub generator for that particular app.
+If you created basic scaffold with coffee option then you don’t want to use this option on every sub generator for that particular app.
 Yeoman sub-generators are intelligent enough to detect coffee and create scaffold accordingly.

 ### Different HTML template engines